NIAEFEUP/slides/web-workshop/presentation.md

 <input type="checkbox" checked="checked" />
 ```

-Boolean attributes can be set True by assigning it it's own name or by just writting the attribute:
+Boolean attributes can be set True by assigning it its own name or by just writing the attribute:

 ```html
 <input type="checkbox" checked="checked" />